lijqhs/memo/python/itertools.md

 ### 5. `chain()`

 The `chain()` function creates an iterator that concatenates the elements from two or more iterable objects.
-Here's an example:

 ```python
 from itertools import chain